davidhu2000/react-spinners/README.md

 loaderStyle: {}
 ```
 Note:
-For loaderStyle, the resulting CSS will be the combination of the default props and the newly passed in CSS.
-This typically adjusts the CSS of the wrapper of the loader, not the actual loader properties themselves.
+For loaderStyle, the resulting css will be the combination of the default props and the newly passed in css.
+This typically adjusts the css of the wrapper of the loader, not the actual loader properties themselves.
+Instead of writing css properties in kebab-case like regular css, you write them in camelCase, for example background-color would be backgroundColor.
+You can find out more details [here](https://emotion.sh/docs/object-styles).

 Loader                  | size:int | height:int | width:int | radius:int | margin:str
 -----------------------:|:--------:|:----------:|:---------:|:----------:|:---------: